Class Schedule

 • Non-HPMC Employees/ Contract staff/ Traveler & Registry/ Physicians: Course Fee is $65 and $15 for materials.
 Payment is due on the day of the class.

-• Employees: Payment is not required; however, please make sure to submit your Education Approval Form 72 hours prior to the class date.
+• Employees: Payment is not required; however, please make sure to submit your Education Approval Form to Education Department no later than the class date.
 You can download the form through the HPMC Connect by going to the Education Department web page or Click Here to download.

 Materials